 There is a worldwide movement growing within the evangelical church—a movement of repentance, away from self-righteousness and toward centering all of our lives on the gospel of grace.
 Gospelthread is working to further the gospel-centered movement by providing a bible resource that it currently lacks.

 We believe that all theology must be an exposition of the gospel message.
-And about the passages that don’t seem to be about Jesus?
+And the passages that don’t seem to be about Jesus?
 They are still about Jesus.
-Imagine a commentary that is both exegetical, evangelistic and devotional—all at the same time.
+Imagine a commentary that is exegetical, evangelistic and devotional—all at the same time.
 We’re building a resource that will enable you to pick any passage in the bible and be shown the gospel of grace.
 Gospelthread’s goal is to reveal how every passage—even the ones from Numbers, for example—point to Jesus.

 Writing a bible commentary has historically been the endeavor of one or two highly trained, highly respected men per volume—and those authors almost always come from American and English seminaries.
 But gospelthread is recruiting a diverse team of contributors.